CCE Curriculum Objectives

 Details are available here.

 Cyber wellness focuses on developing the students’ instinct to protect them and empower them to take responsibility for their wellbeing in cyberspace.
 They have the opportunities to explore cyber wellness issues.
 Regular assembly talks and classroom sessions, workshops for students and parents, as well as counselling for more at-risk students, are provided to promote cyber wellness among pupils.
+Click here for more links and information on cyber wellness.

 Values in Action (VIA) are learning experiences that support students’ development as socially responsible citizens who contribute meaningfully to the community, through the learning and application of values, knowledge and skills.
 VIA fosters students’ ownership over how they can contribute to the community.
 Students have the opportunity to reflect on their experiences, the values they put into practice and how they can continue to contribute meaningfully.
 VIA is an important component of our Character and Citizenship Education (CCE).